splice/sm-808/README.md

 2. `Sequencer`:  models the sequence itself and provides functionality for starting and stopping the sequence
 3. `OutputDevice` interface: provides logic for outputting the sequence to the user

-Version 1.0.0 of this program implements only the minimum requirements of this task - it collects the sequence from the user via console, it can only build an 8-step sequence, and it outputs the sequence as console text.
-However, due to the extensibility of this modular design, it should be simple to swap out the UI or output mechanism for something more user-friendly and build more sophisticated sequences.
+Version 2.0.0 of this program has a few limitations - it collects the sequence from the user via console which is a poor UX, and it can only build an 8-step sequence.
+However, due to the extensibility of this modular design, it should be simple to swap out the UI for something more user-friendly and build more sophisticated sequences.

 #### Follow-ups and potential features
-- Add additional OutputDevices (MIDI, audio interface, ...)
+- Allow user to specify the number of beats & subdivisions per beat
 - Allow user to specify time signature note value for tempo (quarter, eighth, dotted eighth, etc.)
-- Allow user to specify the number of subdivisions per beat
-- Allow user to change the sequence on the fly
-- Allow user to tap any key to specify tempo
+- Allow user to tap a key to specify tempo
 - Add a more user-friendly UI
+- Technical: Use dependency injection to simplify testing of output devices.

 # Original question
 The goal of this exercise is to practice designing models and